microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

-# LLaMA
+# LLaMA-2

-## Exporting LLaMA
+## Exporting LLaMA-2

-There are several ways to export LLaMA models such as LLaMA and LLaMA-2 (using LLaMA-2 7B as an example).
+There are several ways to export LLaMA-2 models (using LLaMA-2 7B as an example).

 Option 1: from convert_to_onnx
 ```